grantcooksey/aws-lambda-python-examples/README.md

 # AWS Lambda Python Examples

 This repo serves as a starting point for building reliable aws lambda functions in python.
-These examples are focused on not only teaching the basics, but providing examples of common use cases, and discussing the developer workflow that I have learned to use.
+These examples are focused on not only teaching the basics, but providing examples of common use cases, and discusses the developer workflow that I have learned to use.

-This repo focuses on:
-* development
-* unit testing
-* monitoring
-* deployment

 Each example will have the basic structure: